 What can I do?

-Join us at the MANifest Change Public Workshop series for male allies, Jan.
-25 - Mar.
-1. These six workshops will help you to develop the knowledge and skills you need to take action against gender-based violence.
+We recently completed a MANifest Change Public Workshop series for male allies.
+These six workshops helped community members of all genders to develop the knowledge and skills to take action against gender-based violence.
+Sign up to be notified of future public workshops.

 Be ready to support a friend who has experienced gender-based violence, and find out what community services exist for women and girls, gender non-conforming folks and men and boys facing harassment, abuse or assault.